 The head monitors bullying at the school and has to report to governors each team in relation to incidents.
+We have a named anti-bullying governor: Elizabeth Ball.
 Scrutiny of recorded incidents may show whether bullying is becoming less frequent or changing in nature.
 Visiting Governors may, through talking to children and staff on termly visits, help to evaluate the success of this policy.
-Pupil questionnaires and parent surveys will be carried out regularly and these have questions related to bullying
+Pupil questionnaires and parent surveys will be carried out regularly and these have questions related to bullying.